-Twin bombings kill at least 22 as Pakistan prepares for elections
+Twin bombings kill at least 28 as Pakistan prepares for elections

-The attacks target election campaign offices of candidates in the restive Balochistan province.
+The attacks, claimed by ISIL, targeted election campaign offices of candidates in the restive Balochistan province.

-Two bombs in Pakistan’s southwestern province of Balochistan have killed at least 22 people with more injured.
+Two bombs in Pakistan’s southwestern province of Balochistan have killed at least 28 people, officials said, with dozens more injured.

 The twin blasts on Wednesday came a day before elections.
 The attacks targeted the election offices of political parties in the restive region.